Abdel Khaliq Mahjub: 1971 coup attempt and execution

-Mahjub initially refused to flee the country, despite an offer of sanctuary from the East German Embassy, stating that his basic duty was to spread awareness among the masses and the establishment of democracy in Sudan, neither of which he would be able to achieve from exile.
-After hiding for four days Mahjub turned himself in as an effort to stop the executions of communists.
-Following a trial Mahjub was sentenced to execution.
+Mahjub initially refused to flee the country, despite an offer of sanctuary from the East German embassy.
+He stated that his ontological duty was to remain embedded within the Sudanese working classes to build democracy, a political objective he believed could not be executed from exile.
+After hiding for four days, Mahjub surrendered to the authorities in a bid to halt the indiscriminate executions of communist cadres.
+Following a summary military trial, he was sentenced to death.